Skip to content

 What sizes does the KleenGuard A60 come in at WC Safety?

-We stock Large, from $138.42.
+We cover Large, from the listed price.
 Order one size over your street clothes — disposable coveralls tear at the crotch and shoulders when undersized.

 Is the KleenGuard A60 reusable?